stevencurtis/SwiftCoding/HandleTimestampsFromYourBackend/README.md

 }
 ```

-which would output the following
+which would output the following:

 ```swift
 User(user: "Noah", timeStamp: 2021-03-19 00:00:00 +0000)